 TSW collaborated with Gertler & Wente Architects, LLP for the renovation of an existing office building into a sanctuary and classroom building for Christchurch Presbyterian.
 The team created a design for Christchurch Presbyterian that developed a dramatic new modern sanctuary and renovation design that will incorporate much of the site’s existing building and complement its urban setting.

-The team collaborated on a design that expands the existing building on its south side and elevates the roof and windows above a 925-seat sanctuary.
-Seating inside the sanctuary will be accomplished through stackable chairs, rather than permanent pews, making the room flexible for other uses apart from worship services.
-The Peachtree Street side of the building will feature a subtle tower with three crosses facing north, south, and east.
-An inviting courtyard will help transition visitors from the busy city streetscape to the more contemplative areas of the building.
-The contextual modern design and use of steel and glass will help the structure blend in with its neighbors.
-The exterior will be clad in a large-scale porcelain panel along with the brick, glass, and steel.
-In addition to the sanctuary, the building will contain an art gallery, coffee shop, church offices, classrooms, work areas, and meeting space.
+The project expands the existing building on its south side and elevates the roof and windows above a 925-seat sanctuary.
+Seating inside the sanctuary is accomplished through stackable chairs, rather than permanent pews, making the room flexible for other uses apart from worship services.
+The Peachtree Street side of the building features a subtle tower with three crosses facing north, south, and east.
+An inviting courtyard helps transition visitors from the busy city streetscape to the more contemplative areas of the building.
+The contextual modern design and use of steel and glass help the structure blend in with its neighbors.
+The exterior is clad in a large-scale porcelain panel along with the brick, glass, and steel.
+In addition to the sanctuary, the building contains an art gallery, coffee shop, church offices, classrooms, work areas, and meeting space.